oracle/node-oracledb/doc/src/user_guide/tuning.rst

     stmtCacheSize     : 50
   });

-When using Oracle Client 21 (or later), changing the cache size with :meth:`pool.reconfigure()` does not immediately affect connections previously acquired and currently in use.
+When node-oracledb Thick mode uses Oracle Client 21 (or later), changing the cache size with :meth:`pool.reconfigure()` does not immediately affect connections previously acquired and currently in use.
 When those connections are subsequently released to the pool and re-acquired, they will then use the new value.
-When using Oracle Client prior to version 21, changing the pool’s statement cache size has no effect on connections that already exist in the pool but will affect new connections that are subsequently created, for example when the pool grows.
+When the Thick mode uses Oracle Client prior to version 21, changing the pool’s statement cache size has no effect on connections that already exist in the pool but will affect new connections that are subsequently created, for example when the pool grows.

 Tuning the Statement Cache
 --------------------------